Tipi Brookins, Chief of Professional Standards and Development

-Dionne Hayes, General Counsel
+Camille Glover, General Counsel

 Teddy Kavaleri, Chief Information Officer

 Teddy Kavaleri has been employed by the OUC since 2005, and currently serves as the agency’s Chief Information Officer (CIO).
 In this role he is responsible for the agency’s systems and applications including 911 and 311 telecommunications, the 311 CRM, the 911 Operation’s computer aided dispatch (CAD), and the radio systems.
 These systems process over 3 million 911 and 311 calls and over 10 million radio transmissions annually.
 Teddy received his B.S. in Electrical Engineering from Virginia Tech and a Master of Science degree from George Washington University in Engineering and Technology Management.
-He is a technical expert with over 20 years’ experience in wireless communications, large-scale IT systems and applications in public safety and public service systems.
+He is a technical expert with over 20 years of experience in wireless communications, large-scale IT systems and applications in public safety and public service systems.

 Marcellus Walker Jr., Chief of 311 Operations

-Marcellus Walker Jr. joined the Office of Unified Communications (OUC) in January 2008, and currently serves as the 311 Chief of Operations.
+Marcellus Walker Jr. joined the Office of Unified Communications (OUC) in January 2008, and currently serves as the Chief of 311 Operations.
 He brings over twelve years of experience in customer service, employee advocacy, and leadership in the public sector.
 He is a graduate of DC Government’s Certified Public Manager (CPM) program in partnership with George Washington University and is Center Manager Certified by the National Emergency Number Association (NENA).
 An experienced 311 professional, he has worked in a variety of positions at OUC throughout his career.
 He began on the front line as a Customer Service Representative, an Operations Supervisor, eventually advancing to 311 Operations Manager.
 In his current role as Chief of 311 Operations, Marcellus is responsible for the day to day planning, coordinating , and business development of the 311 Call Center Operation.
 311 is the access point for residents and visitors requiring District city services and information.